-Wellington apartments owners forced to sell to clear debt
+Wellington Central candidates support review of quake-prone building legislation

 Half of earthquake-prone building apartment owners surveyed in Wellington say they would sell up after strengthening work, with many facing no other way to get out from under mounting debt.

-A new survey by Inner City Wellington (ICW) residents' association has canvassed 99 apartment owners from 18 buildings.
+A new survey by ICW has canvassed 99 apartment owners from 18 buildings.

-Many deadlines for strengthening are coming up this decade, but owners are finding themselves in what some describe as an impossible situation and want more help from the Government.

-Operating under Covid-19 level 2 restrictions, Wellington Central election 2020 candidates will get to have their say on the issue at a public meeting tonight which the Herald will be attending.

 ICW estimates the average cost owners are facing for strengthening their share of buildings is about $300,000.